Adult Inpatient Services / Inpatient Services Unit

 Upon admission, each client is assigned to a primary clinician and a team comprised of an attending psychiatrist, nurses, social workers, mental health assistants and trainees of various disciplines.
 Within the context of team discussion, individualized outcome-oriented plans of care are developed, typically in direct collaboration with the client and his/her outpatient care providers.
-The involvement of the client's family and/or significant others is also sought (in accordance with the patient's needs and wishes) to ensure that a comprehensive and workable plan is established.
+The involvement of the client's family and/or significant others is also sought (in accordance with the client's needs and wishes) to ensure that a comprehensive and workable plan is established.

 Client-specific treatments are defined and evaluated on an ongoing basis to guide the client's care throughout the hospitalization.
-The client’s medical, housing, financial, social, and vocational needs are assessed to inform the type and level of services that are needed.
+The client’s medical, housing, financial, social, spiritual, and vocational needs are assessed to inform the type and level of services that are needed.
 Individual, group, occupational, recreational, milieu and pharmacological therapies are employed in accord with the specific needs of the clients.
 Comprehensive disposition planning is undertaken to ensure that the client is returned to the community in a safe and expeditious fashion.

 This placement offers skills development in assessment, treatment, consultation, and clinical research.
 The fellow will clinically manage and observe clinical problems reflecting the full spectrum of psychiatric disorders.
 The fellow will carry direct care responsibilities within the unit as a primary clinician.
-Responsibility for coordinating a client's overall plan of care rests with the primary clinician (who may be a staff social worker, resident in psychiatry, or the doctoral psychology fellow).
+Responsibility for coordinating a client's overall plan of care rests with the primary clinician (who may be a staff social worker, staff nurse, resident in psychiatry, or the doctoral psychology fellow).

 The fellow’s scholarly activity can take many forms.
 In consultation with the primary advisor, the fellow can choose to engage in an ongoing research project, evaluate a clinical service or program, or help design and implement a new project that will benefit the individuals receiving services on the unit or elsewhere in the CMHC service system.
 Ideas for other projects can be explored; the advisors for the internship are eager to engage fellows in a collaborative process to determine the scope and content of the scholarly project.